Skip to content

 The history of the holiday is closely linked to social conflicts.
 It was about working hours, wages, safety, recognition, and political participation.

-Demonstrations and Rallies
+Demonstrations and rallies

 In many Peruvian cities, there are rallies or marches on May 1st.
 Especially in Lima, trade unions and social groups appear publicly.

-The topics range from minimum wage and pensions to employment contracts and workplace safety.
+Topics range from minimum wage and pensions to employment contracts and workplace safety.
 Education, health, and social justice are also frequently addressed.

-Work in Peru: Why the Holiday Remains Important
+Work in Peru: Why the holiday remains important

 Peru has a diverse economy.
 Many people work in trade, agriculture, mining, tourism, services, transport, and informal activities.

-How Do Families Celebrate May 1st?
+How do families celebrate May 1st?

 What is open on May 1st?

-May 1st and Tourism in Peru
+May 1st and tourism in Peru

 At the same time, the holiday can be a good opportunity to see local events.
 However, it is important to remain respectful.
 Political rallies are not a backdrop for funny selfies.